c-haisten/c2c_summit/c2c-summit-lab-guide.md

 PLACEHOLDER FOR SCREENSHOT

-9. Now that we have established some understanding of this container and have found some CVE's lets expand our knowledge by observing its behavior using Prisma Cloud's AI enabled foresnic modeling capabilities.
+9. Now that we have established some understanding of this container and have found some CVE's lets expand our knowledge by observing this workload's behavior using Prisma Cloud's foresnic modeling capabilities.
 Click the back arrow at the top right hand side of the UI and arrive back at the container summary view.
 Your screen should look similar to the screen capture below :

 ![Alt text for image](/screenshots/preventing-attacks-3.png "Optional title")